titobabatunde/titobabatunde1.github.io/README.md

 # titobabatunde.github.io
 Hello!
-My name is Tito and I'm a PhD Candidate in the Mechanical Engineering Department at Carnegie Mellon University.
+My name is Tito Babatunde and I'm a PhD Candidate in the Mechanical Engineering Department at Carnegie Mellon University.
 Welcome to my website 🐣.